DaveBlooman/daveblooman.github.io/_posts/2016-10-09-Cloudformation updates, what's happened since you started using Terraform.md

 Yes, my stacks can know about each other.
 This is one of the best things released this year by AWS.

 You can get started by using the outputs functionality.
+In the example below, you can also see the new !Sub syntax, great for interpolation.

 ```yaml
 Outputs: